OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:61

-Still another said, “I will follow You, Lord; but first let me go back and say goodbye to my family.”
+Still another said, “I will follow You, Lord; but first let me go back and bid farewell to my family.”

 ## Luke 9:62